-The answer is yes, injured (and seemingly uninjured) victims of car accidents should always see a doctor after a collision, even a minor one.
+The answer is yes, injured (and seemingly uninjured) victims of minor car accidents should always see a doctor after a collision, even minor accidents.

-We recommend for your health, safety, and well-being to get checked by a professional physician after a wreck, regardless of the presence of symptoms.
+We recommend for your health, safety, and well-being to get checked by an experienced doctor after a minor car accident, regardless of the presence of symptoms.

 You want to be certain that you do not have any underlying injuries that are not presenting symptoms yet due to the release of adrenaline following the accident.